paraguayrussianblue/Fun-parser/README.md

 decl ::= fundecl

+Function Declaration Structure:

-Function Declaration Structure A function declaration specifies the name of the function, its formal pa- rameter, parameter type, return type, and expression body.
+A function declaration specifies the name of the function, its formal pa- rameter, parameter type, return type, and expression body.
 Functions are interpreted in call-by-value evaluation order.
 All functions must have different names (different functions may have the same formal parameter names).

 fundecl ::= fun id ( id : tp ) : tp = exp